 What do recent adult developmental studies have to say about human growth and potential?

 We will then close out as a cohort and integrate our leanings.
 For those who can join, we will have our closing 4-day retreat in Northern California.
-May 1st - Group Workshop
+May 29th - Group Workshop

-May TBD - Small Group Coaching
+June TBD - Small Group Pod

 Spencer has over a decade of study in transformational process work with master teachers Thomas Hubl & Diane Hamilton.
 He works with leaders and teams to heal and evolve through a process of somatic coaching, process facilitation, and meditation training.
 Before coaching, Spencer ran a design-build firm for 10 years building office interiors and civic parklets.
 For 5 years, he served as the Community Director at a coliving property management company supporting communities to grow from initial formation to self-organizing, independent communities.